 Drexel is a powerful engine for economic growth and societal impact.
-Building on a rich history of entrepreneurship, innovation, and civic engagement, the University is creating a vibrant innovation neighborhood in University City, uniting leading education and research institutions and the private sector in what promises to be one of the most productive centers of innovation, technology, internationalization, and economic development in the northeast corridor of the United States.
+Building on a rich history of entrepreneurship, innovation, and civic engagement, the University is creating a vibrant innovation community in University City, uniting leading education and research institutions and the private sector in what promises to be one of the most productive centers of innovation, technology, internationalization, and economic development in the northeast corridor of the United States.

 Our faculty, staff, and students are also engaged in urban revitalization and economic development efforts throughout the region and around the world.
 Together they are drawing on knowledge generated in their research and creative activities to develop solutions to social challenges, and to create and incubate new for-profit, cultural, and service organizations.
 By so doing, the University assures that the findings and methods of research and education are effectively communicated and applied in a broader context to benefit humankind.

 In the last decade, Drexel’s technology commercialization activities and the size and diversity of its intellectual property (IP) portfolio have grown significantly.
 Beginning in 2010, the University has ranked in the top 20 nationally for the number of inventions disclosed per dollar of federal research funding received.
 Drexel's current patent portfolio includes more than 200 issued patents, and the University has more than 400 additional technologies at various stages of patent prosecution.
 In recent years, Drexel inventors have enabled the creation of three or four new ventures annually.
 The University’s Office of Technology Commercialization manages Drexel’s invention disclosure and patenting process, markets and licenses University-owned IP, and provides advice and guidance to new ventures.

 For more information on Drexel technologies, or the University’s technology commercialization process, visit the Office of Technology Commercialization.

 Drexel aspires to be the most civically engaged university in the country.